microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     treeView: HTMLElement;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "FASTVirtualDataGrid" is marked as @public, but its signature references "VirtualDataGrid" which is marked as @beta
+//
+// @public
+export class FASTVirtualDataGrid extends VirtualDataGrid {
+    // @internal (undocumented)
+    connectedCallback(): void;
+}

 // Warning: (ae-incompatible-release-tags) The symbol "FASTVirtualList" is marked as @public, but its signature references "VirtualList" which is marked as @beta
 //
 // @public